|Feature Article - June 2013|

 It has been more than four weeks now, and Jason has not replied.
 So, I will have to address his professor’s slides without any background.

-And, since exponential decay is generally specified as “e-t/x”, the professor must have said that “lambda238” is actually 1/ lambda238.”
+Since exponential decay is generally specified as “e-t/x”, the professor must have said that “λ238” is actually 1/λ238.”

-And, if one wants to be really picky, it is the time constant, Tau, not the half-life, lambda, that must be used in exponential decay calculations.
+And, if one wants to be really picky, when computing radioactive decay, it is the time constant τ (Tau) not the half-life, λ, that must be used in exponential decay calculations.
 Tau is equal to the half-life divided by 0.69315.
 The professor probably didn’t want to confuse the students by including that extra detail.
 Surely, he knew better.

 And, the professor must have been dyslexic because he meant to write “1 minus the exponent,” not “the exponent minus 1.”
 No doubt the professor caught that error when giving the lecture, and told his students to make the correction.

-The correct equation for lead at time t is
+The correct equation for the amount of lead at time t is

-where the value of lambda depends on the isotopes of lead and uranium involved.
+where the value of τ depends on the half-life of the isotope of uranium involved.

 When t=0, e to the 0 power equals 1, so Pbt equals Pbinitial (the amount of lead initially in the rock).

-When t=lambda, the exponent equals 0.5, so half the uranium has decayed to lead.
+When t=λ, the exponent equals -0.69315, so half the uranium has decayed to lead, so Pbt equals Pbinitial plus half the amount of uranium initially in the rock.

-When t=5lambda (or greater), the exponent is essentially 0, so the number of lead atoms after time t=5lambda is equal to the number of lead atoms initially there plus the number of uranium atoms initially there because all the uranium has decayed to lead.
+When t=5λ (or greater), the exponential term is essentially zero, so the number of lead atoms after time t=5λ is equal to the number of lead atoms initially there plus the number of uranium atoms initially there because all the uranium has decayed to lead.

 Of course, the big unknown (which the professor ignored) is, “What was Pbinitial?”
 One can’t just assume it was zero because we don’t know what it was.